osm-ToniE/gtfs-feeds/README.md

 # gtfs-networks
-Collection of definition files (sqlite tables) for the GTFS analysis of the ptna tool
+Collection of definition files (sqlite tables) for the GTFS analysis of the PTNA tool